Omar-Faramawi/challange/Readme.md

 });
 ```

-then locate the store folder in the root directory and copy the last file name created there and pass to the fetch endpoint jobId parameter
+then locate the store folder in the root directory and copy the last file name created there and pass it to the fetch endpoint jobId parameter

 # Solution